 There is another version of the Cobordism Hypothesis for relative field theories.
 Actually, there are multiple versions as there are multiple notions of relative TQFT.
-Lurie proposed a definition based on a category of bipartite cobordisms, see \cite[Example 4.3.23]{LurieCob}, and proves the relative Cobordism Hypothesis under the assumption that the ambient category has duals.
+Lurie proposed a definition of a domain wall based on a category of bipartite cobordisms, see \cite[Example 4.3.23]{LurieCob}, and proves the relative Cobordism Hypothesis under the assumption that the ambient category has duals.
 Stolz and Teichner \cite{StolzTeichner} define a notion of twisted quantum field theories in the context of topological algebras.
-Freed and Teleman \cite{FreedTeleman} describe relative $n$-TQFTs as morphisms between truncations of fully extended (ideally invertible) $(n+1)$-TQFTs.
+Freed and Teleman \cite{FreedTeleman} describe relative $n$-TQFTs as morphisms between truncations of fully extended, ideally invertible, $(n+1)$-TQFTs.
 Johnson-Freyd and Scheimbauer \cite{JFS} give an explicit definition of what a morphism between TQFTs is and exhibit three different notions of strong-, lax- and oplax-twisted quantum field theories, which also makes sense when the bulk theories are only $(n+\varepsilon)$-TQFTs.
 We will be mostly interested in their notion of oplax-twisted quantum field theory.

-We consider the category $BrTens^\to$ of arrows in our chosen target category, where morphisms are ``oplax" squares filled by a 2-morphism.
+We consider the category $\BrTens^\to$ of arrows in our chosen target category, where morphisms are ``oplax" squares filled by a 2-morphism.
 There is a well-defined notion of source and target for objects and morphisms in this arrow category.
-Given $\ZZ$ a fully extended $(n+\varepsilon)$-TQFT, a relative theory to $\ZZ$ is a symmetric monoidal functor $\RR:Bord_n\to BrTens^\to$ whose source is trivial and whose target coincides with $\ZZ$.
-The Cobordism Hypothesis applies directly in this context, namely $\RR$ can be reconstructed from its value on the point $\RR(pt): \bm1 \to \ZZ(pt)$ which has to be fully dualizable in $BrTens^\to$.
+Given $\ZZ$ a fully extended $(n+\varepsilon)$-TQFT, a relative theory to $\ZZ$ is a symmetric monoidal functor $\RR:\Bord_n\to \BrTens^\to$ whose source is trivial and whose target coincides with $\ZZ$.
+The Cobordism Hypothesis applies directly in this context, namely $\RR$ can be reconstructed from its value on the point $\RR(pt): \unit \to \ZZ(pt)$ which has to be fully dualizable in $\BrTens^\to$.
 We say that the 1-morphism $\RR(pt)$ has to be fully oplax-dualizable.